-Adhering to the GDPR and Data Protection Act 2018 is the responsibility of every member of staff acting for or on behalf of the school.
+Adhering to the data protections laws is the responsibility of every member of staff acting for or on behalf of the school.
 Subject Rights requests fall within the data protection statutory framework and the ability to identify and appropriately handle a request for information or to exercise any other rights is considered to be part of every employee's role.
+Requests can be made verbally and are still valid requests.

-DPO with DPO Lead Data Protection Officer and DPO lead hold overall responsibility for compliance with the Act.
-DPO Lead IT director has responsibility for the management of Subject Access Requests; this includes assisting your Data Protection Officer in dealing with complaints from the Information Commissioners Office, general compliance issues and data subject queries and concerns.
+DPO Data Protection Officer holds overall responsibility for compliance with the Act.
+Business Manager & DPO DPO & Business Manager has responsibility for the management of Subject Access Requests; this includes assisting your Data Protection Officer in dealing with complaints from the Information Commissioners Office, general compliance issues and data subject queries and concerns.
 Ensures that SARs are responded to in a timely manner and that only data that the data subject is entitled to access are sent out.
 Also responsible for completing a double check of all SAR's before they are securely dispatched.
 Employees All employees, including temporary staff, must understand their duty of care to ensure the confidentiality of all personal data.
 In addition, they must have an understanding of this Policy and where to direct individuals enquiring about subject access requests.
+The school DPO will also be involved with carrying out reviews of access requests where required.